David Occhipinti is a Canadian composer, guitarist, and recording artist

 Harpist Erica Goodman and flautist Suzanne Shulman have recorded a David Occhipinti composition for harp and flute called, Net of Gems.
 Look for it on their release called A Net of Gems.

 Percussionist Beverley Johnston has posted three settings of David's pieces for voice/marimba/vibraphone based on E.E.
 Cummings poems called, Clockwork Cummings.
-Beverley will be performing the piece at a percussion festival in Poland during the summer of 2023.
+Beverley also performed the piece at a percussion festival in Poland during the summer of 2023.

 There are scores and recordings for David's music available on bandcamp: https://davidocchipinti.bandcamp.com/merch